Which membership is right for me?

 Member Agreement

-• To report any loss or damage by phone or email within 2 hours after boat-use.
+• To report any loss, damage, or incident within 2 hours after boat use by phone or email.

 Learn more about the Whistler Sailing community